 The company's Board of Directors is ultimately responsible for the establishment and oversight of the risk management framework.
 The Board of Directors has established committees/departments/structures for managing and monitoring risks, as indicated below.
-Management of the company's insurance and financial risk for this financial year has been impacted by COVID 19.
-The changes to the company's risk management as a result of COVID 19 are discussed for each category of risk.

 (i) Board Audit Committee